TAY - A Cautionary Tale

 Composer

-Marco Galvani is an award-winning composer of choral, concert, and electronic music, based in London.
-His music has been described by Robert Hugill as ‘21st Century, yet timeless’, and has been commissioned by a variety of ensembles, choirs, and foundations, such as The Sixteen, Royal Philharmonic Society, Southern Cathedrals Festival, Classic FM, Borough New Music, and Creative Scotland.
+Marco Galvani is a London-based composer whose music spans choral, concert, and electronic writing.
+His work has been described as “21st Century, yet timeless,” and he has been commissioned by ensembles and institutions including The Sixteen, the Royal Philharmonic Society, Classic FM, and the Southern Cathedrals Festival.

 GARETH MATTEY